 True or false: Only the middle-aged get varicose veins.

 False.
 Varicose veins can occur at any age.
-While they are most often spotted in those who are middle-aged, they’re also formed when vein valves break down or become weak.
-We don’t often associate tired, weak veins with youth.
+While they are most often spotted in those who are middle-aged, they’re also formed when vein valves don’t function properly.
+We don’t often associate tired veins with youth.

 True or false: Crossing your legs is bad for your veins.